 This Schedule defines the City's responsibility to report any drinking water test result which exceeds any of the standards outlined in the Ontario Regulation 169/03 - Ontario Drinking Water Quality Standards.

-The reporting requirement involves immediate oral and written notification to the Ministry of the Environment, Conservation, and Parks (MECP) Spills Action Centre (SAC), and the Medical Officer of Health at York Region Public Health.
+The reporting requirement involves immediate oral and written notification to the MECP, Spills Action Centre (SAC), and the Medical Officer of Health at York Region Public Health.